extbase query cache does not factor in start/stop times for pages

 I am for closing this one.

-Updated by Nils Blattner almost 6 years ago
+Updated by Nils Blattner over 6 years ago

 Just because it has never been checked does not mean it is not a bug.
 And it has everything to do with the extbase query cache, because the process of getting items works fine without the query cache, but breaks if it is active.
 Also fe_groups access on a page level is most probably not checked properly because of it.